Updated August 18

 Dr. Turpin and Adrian Ayers, her research assistant, both seem to be coming to this Gabriel Byrne Book Project with a keen interest in the ideas of cultural and racial difference and cultural exclusion, in addition to the primary focus of cultural hybridity.
 I was not thinking about these issues so much, but now that they have put them into some context, I find them relevant in this discussion.

 The description of Gabriel Byrne as “alleged Cultural Ambassador” needs some explaining, I am afraid, but I did understand the idea of actors and other artists serving as “de facto cultural ambassadors,” whether they wanted to take on those roles or not.
-Of course, in the case of Mr. Byrne, this was a formal role he accepted with apparent relish and he achieved a great deal during his stint as Cultural Ambassador for Ireland (you can read all the blog postings here for evidence of his accomplishments in this role).
+Of course, in the case of Mr. Byrne, this was a formal role he accepted with apparent relish and he achieved a great deal during his stint as Cultural Ambassador for Ireland.
+You can read all of the blog postings here at the Byrneholics website for evidence of his accomplishments in this unique role.

 The idea of the “artist as émigré” has an almost mystical power and conjures up everyone from Aristotle to T. S. Eliot.
 How individuals integrate their origins with where they end up in the world is part of what “cultural hybridity” is about and this aspect of the discussion regarding Gabriel Byrne will be intriguing, of course.